Wednesday, March 19, 2025

 March 17, 2025 Draft

-This is a "volume business" draft.
+This is a "Volume Business" draft.
 I traded down but not out of the first round…

 With the additional picks from trading down, I was able to pick 6 offensive linemen, all of whom are very large, relatively athletic human beings.
 While they are all listed as OT, I'm assuming Jonah Savailnaeea and possibly Anthony Belton could move inside to guard if needed.
 (The Garrett Bradbury signing means Cole Strange could stay at guard.)
 My sleeper in this group is Jalen Travis, a very large, athletic, and smart human (he started his college career at Princeton so yeah, he must be smart!).
 Tre Harris, Jack Bech, and Elijah Arroyo (more of a big slot than a true TE) give Drake Maye some weapons.
 (I like the Mack Hollins signing more than most and there are still some intriguing free agent WRs out there.)
 While the defense got a lot of help in free agency, I still picked up some talent on that side of the line of scrimmage.
 I'm particularly intrigued by Tyrion Ingram-Dawkins, a true freak of nature, and with that Georgia Bulldogs defense pedigree which just saw on display in the Super Bowl.